MatiasCovarrubias/jaxecon/readme.md

 Work in progress.

 ## Description
 This repository contains a collection of solution algorithms for dynamic models.
+They are implemented in Python using the Jax library for Scientific Computing and Machine Learning.

 ## Implementation in Google Colab
 - The algorithms are implemented as self-contained google colab notebooks.